Bopanna, Middelkoop save 5 match points to knock out Wimbledon champions from Roland Garros | Sports-Games

 - France

-The never-say-die spirit was at work as Rohan Bopanna and Matwe Middelkoop saved five match points to knock out Mate Pavic and Nikol Mektic, the reigning Wimbledon champions, from the Roland Garros, here on Saturday.
+The never-say-die spirit came to the fore as Rohan Bopanna and Matwe Middelkoop saved five match points to knock out Mate Pavic and Nikola Mektic, the reigning Wimbledon champions, from the Roland Garros, here on Saturday.

+Bopanna's serve was as venomous as it has been throughout his career and his volleys too were as sharp as ever while his Dutch partner showed exemplary calm under pressure in an edge-of-the-seat thriller in the men's doubles third round.

 Middelkoop put a terrific first serve in but Mektic found a solid return which the Dutch could not put across the net, his backhand kissing the net.

 Mektic had no trouble whatsoever in making it 2-0 with a comfortable hold.
-Bopanna held his own and left-hander Pavic too stayed solid on his serve as the second seeds were now leading 3-1.
+Bopanna held his own and left-hander Pavic too stayed solid on his serve as the second seeds led 3-1.

 Pavic was put under pressure when Bopanna fired in a stunning service return winner and Middelkoop too sent in a fierce return to make it deuce but the tall southpaw pulled off two big serves to set his partner up for easy volley winners on returns.